 This revision or modification of the relative value has an impact on the proportionate share of the right of ownership (which the co-owners hold in the common portions), the number of votes they can cast at the meeting of co-owners and the allocation of common expenses.
 On this question, Article 1064 of the Civil Code of Québec stipulates that: “Each co-owner contributes to the common expenses in proportion to the relative value of his fraction.”

 Administrative, maintenance, replacement, improvement or alteration expenses of the common portions are divided among the co-owners.
 General common expenses are to be distinguished from particular common expenses, which are allocated under different rules.
 In the first case, it is the relative value of each fraction that is used to establish the co-owners contribution.
 As for special common expenses arising from common portions for restricted use, the co-owners using them are alone responsible of the expenses resulting therefrom.

-Article 1090 of the Civil Code of Québec states that "Each co-owner is entitled, at the General Meeting, to a number of votes proportionate to the relative value of his fraction."
-This number of votes is related to his share of the rights of ownership held in the immovable.
-Thus, the co-owner of a private portion whose relative value is greater than another will have the deciding vote.
-In return, he will contribute to a greater portion of the costs associated with the preservation, maintenance and administration of the immovable given that common expenses are allocated between all co-owners according to the relative value of their fraction.
+The first sentence of article 1090 of the Quebec civil Code states that "Each co-owner is entitled to a number of votes at a general meeting, proportionate to the relative value of his fraction."
+The number of votes is related to the share of property rights each co-owner holds in the building.
+Therefore, the co-owner of a private portion whose relative value is higher will have more voting rights.
+In return, he or she will have to contribute to a larger portion of the costs related to the preservation of the immoveable and the maintenance and administration of the common portions, since common expenses are also distributed among all the co-owners according to the relative value of each portion.